akbarbin/personal-site-template/content.md

 ### Summary

-I build efficient, maintainable, and business-focused applications using Ruby on Rails.
-With clean code and a problem-solving mindset, I deliver scalable solutions for real-world challenges.
+I build efficient and maintainable web applications tailored to business needs.
+With clean code and a problem-solving mindset, I deliver scalable solutions that adapt to change.

 ### Sample posts